dlax/pglift/docs/user/ops/instance.rst

 ``<version>/<name>`` where ``<version>/`` might be omitted.
 If there is only one instance on system, the argument is optional.

+.. _instance-module:

 Ansible module
 --------------

 The ``instance`` module within ``dalibo.pglift`` collection is the main entry point for instance management through Ansible.

-Example task:
+This module also handles roles and databases objects related to the instance.

+Example task (without databases and roles):

 .. code-block:: yaml